Laura's Travel Blog |

 Archives

-back home, after one day in Israel
+December 23, 2004back home, after one day in Israel

 Which was not a good experience.
 I didn't know I would be interogated mercilessly both at the Taba border and at the Tel Aviv airport.
 I spent more time in Egypt than I had originally planned and booked my ticket out of Tel Aviv, as I had wanted to travel through Israel.
 THis story did not go well with the soldiers (all women) at the border who didn't understand why I was to be in Israel for a short time, essentially a day.
 Well, I didn't plan it that way originally, but this is how it has happened.
 But they took this to mean that I was, I don't know, smuggling drugs or a bomb.
 After being grilled at the Taba/Eilat border for a half hour, in which they took my credit card, asked me who my Egyptian friends are, what do they do there, why am I in Israel for one day and leaving out of there rather than Egypt, and I think I've explained elsewhere, but they saw it that I had picked up a bomb in Egypt and was planning to take it on an Israeli plane (which is not the case).
 Finally, I was cleared at the border, only to get the same thing at the Tel Aviv airport.
 Well, like I said, I didn't plan to be in Israel for a short time, but I didn't realize when I had made my ticket reservations that I would meet people in Cairo and Dahab or that I'd get sick, which I did, or that two weeks would not really be enough time.
 I didn't think this isn't Europe in which you can easily pass from one country to the next.
 At the Tel Aviv airport, after repeating my story to the soldier, they took me into a separate room and emptied out my suitcase, went through everything including my make up and eyebrow brush, hand sanitizer, handled my underwear, and took an Egyptian statue and bottle of perfume I had bought.
 If they think I'm a suicide bomber or drug smuggler, why would they take my cat statue?
 THe woman soldier said she'd have to put these things in a separate box.
 THat was when I lost my cool......all along I had told myself don't lose it, you want to get out of here.
 But I snapped then, and said, why is it you think I'm a criminal cause I went to Egypt, made friends there, bought perfume, and stayed longer than I had planned?
 THere was a schedule problem and mistake on my part but that is not a crime?
 THey asked me who my parents are and whether they're first or second generation Americans, why I spent time with people in Egypt I met at a museum, like aren't I afraid to go into a room with a stranger?
 THis was also a female soldier.
 THey took my passport and went off with it for an hour.
 FInally, somehow I was cleared, after they put flourescent stickers on my luggage and passport.
 Then I lost my graces, particularly on why they took my statue and perfume; that's really terrifying and threatening.
 I got nastier, and the woman amazingly began to back down.
 Really, there's nothing threatening about a cat statue and bottle of perfume, unless they think the statue is a bomb and the perfume drugs, but I doubt it.
+However, there were a few highlights of this very short visit: Comments

 Email this page